Game-Theoretic Multiagent Reinforcement Learning: Extensive-Form Game

 The above condition indicates that for each player, either the sequence $\sigma^i$ is never played, i.e., $\mu^{\pi^i}(\sigma^i)=0$, or all sequences that are played by that player with positive probability must induce the same expected payoff such that $v^i$ takes arbitrarily large values, thus being bounded.
-Eqs. (\ref{eq:zero-sum_efg_part1} - \ref{eq:zero-sum_efg}), together with Eq. (\ref{eq:efg-slack}), turns the solution to the NE into an LCP problem that can be solved by the generalised Lemke-Howson method \citep{lemke1964equilibrium}.
+Eqs. (\ref{eq:zero-sum_efg_part1} - \ref{eq:zero-sum_efg}), together with Eq. (\ref{eq:efg-slack}), turns the solution to the NE into an LCP problem that can be solved by the generalized Lemke-Howson method \cite{lemke1964equilibrium}.
 Although in the worst case, polynomial time complexity cannot be achieved, as can for zero-sum games, this approach is still exponentially faster than running the Lemke-Howson method to solve the NE in a normal-form representation.

 For a perfect-information EFG, recall that the SPE is a more informative solution concept than NE.
 Extending SPE to the imperfect-information scenario is therefore valuable.
 However, such an extension is non-trivial because a well-defined notion of a subgame is lacking.
-However, for EFGs with perfect recall, the intuition of subgame perfection can be effectively extended to a new solution concept, named the sequential equilibrium (SE) \citep{kreps1982reputation}, which is guaranteed to exist and coincides with the SPE if all players in the game have perfect information.
+However, for EFGs with perfect recall, the intuition of subgame perfection can be effectively extended to a new solution concept, named the sequential equilibrium (SE) \cite{kreps1982reputation}, which is guaranteed to exist and coincides with the SPE if all players in the game have perfect information.
+We refer the readers to Chapter~\ref{chap:zero-sum} for discussions about advanced algorithms for solving EFGs.